Bhaiyya Bhaiyya

 Bhaiyya Bhaiyya (Theatrical name: Bhayya Bhayya) is a 2014 Malayalam comedy film directed by Johny Antony and scripted by Benny P. Nayarambalam starring Kunchacko Boban and Biju Menon in lead roles.
 The film also features Nisha Agarwal (in her debut Malayalam film), Vinutha Lal, Innocent, Suraj Venjarammood, Salim Kumar and Vijayaraghavan in other important roles.
-It features music by Vidyasagar and cinematography by Vinod Illampally and was largely shot at Mostly at Erayil Kadavu Kottayam, Tamil Nadu and Kolkata.
+It features music by Vidyasagar and cinematography by Vinod Illampally and was largely shot at Erayil Kadavu Kottayam, Tamil Nadu and Kolkata.
 Produced by Laisamma Pottoore under Nobel Andre Production, Bhaiyya Bhaiyya released on 5 September 2014.

 Plot

 The film begins with the mischievous childhood of Babumon and Baburam Chatterji.
 Then it progresses to their mischievous adulthood.
 They run into some troubles with Monayi and Varki, who are the brother and father of Angel, Babu's love interest, and their right hand Manikandan.
 When a Bengali worker falls prey to a trap laid by Manikandan to kill Babu, it turns out to be a life changer.
 While taking the body back to Kolkata, Babu and Angel elope in the ambulance to register their marriage there.
 Chaterji takes up the driving, and Shanthi who is Babulal's love interest is also there and Soman to see Bengal.
 The troubles they land in and how they resolve it to successfully lead a married life forms the rest of the film.